 - Have upper-class standing (sophomore or above), preferably

-- Be available to attend a mandatory training on the Saturday before the first day of classes
+- Be available to attend a mandatory training on the Saturday before the second week/after the first week of classes

 - Be able to commit to working at least 8 hours per week and work the entire semester